AndrewTake/2420_assign2/README.md

 # Step 1

-Create a VPC in San fransico data center.
+Create a VPC in San fransico data center. <br />
-Create a load balancer in the SF datacentre of your VPC.
+Create a load balancer in the SF datacentre of your VPC. <br />
-Add the droplets to your load balancer.
+Add the droplets to your load balancer. <br />
-Create a firewall allowing SSH, and HTTP on port 80 for your load balancer.
+Create a firewall allowing SSH, and HTTP on port 80 for your load balancer. <br />

 <img width="1173" alt="Screenshot 2022-12-02 at 11 03 02 PM" src="https://user-images.githubusercontent.com/88999663/205429252-5c7b51b6-e21e-4a39-83a0-c4f435773e32.png">